 After a couple of weeks of relaying messages on the site, he suggested we chat on facebook.
 So, I set up a fake facebook account so he wouldn’t know my real name – safety first kids!
-Despite his claims about his language difficulties, he has a very good grasp of English and English humour.
-We hit it off and we decided to meet one Friday evening for drinks.
+Despite his claims about his language difficulties, he had a fairly good grasp of English and English humour.
+We sort of hit it off and we decided to meet one Friday evening for drinks.
 He wasn’t exactly as I had expected (they never are!), but then I’m sure they all think the very same thing about me.
 But he was shy and charming and seemed smart.
-We continued to message every single day and then I decided that maybe it was time he met the dogs and cat.
-If it were to go anywhere, I thought, he’d have to like them and vice versa.
+We talked quite a bit and then, since his father was a veterinarian back home, he met the dogs and cat.

 And then came the lies.
 Lies, lies, and then more lies.
-On the one hand, he would talk about running away to Ecuador; on the other, he was still on the dating sites.
+On the one hand, he would talk about running away to Ecuador (did not buy that for a second); on the other, he was still on the dating sites.
 How did I find this out?
+I’m glad you asked.
 One day, he said, “… you know, if you want to see other people, that’s okay with me….”
 That set off a very loud alarm bell.
 So I employed a common police tactic that I saw on Investigation Discovery (when I still had cable): entrapment.
 A sting.
 If it’s ethical enough for the cops, it’s good enough for yours truly.
 When I was a student, I took the Strong Inventory Test – a test to determine what kind of career you should go into.
 My top two?
 Librarian and Police Officer.
 People underestimate my intuition and my ability to remember the shit they say.
 My brain catalogues things, and when something sounds ‘off’, it gathers the clues and puts all the pieces together.
+Eventually.